nagaakshai/basic_portfolio/README.md

 # basic_portfolio
 Basic Portfolio

 This is a basic portfolio website created using HTML and CSS.
 The website includes three pages: About page, Github account link, Linkedin account link.
+This page is user friendly on laptops, pc's, mobile phones etc..

 Getting Started:
 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.